DedUndead/GyroCube-Prototype/README.md

 As stated in the overview, the prototype provides six functions for mapping.
 The main idea was to create a challenge of designing configurable and flexible software architecture.
-The presense of 6 configurable functions allowed the team to discover various pitfalls and determine the possible improvements for the future product.
+The presence of 6 configurable functions allowed the team to discover various pitfalls and determine the possible improvements for the future product.

 <p align="center">Table 1.
 Predefined functions description</p>
 <div align="center">